 You can start with one mutual fund and slowly diversify.
 These days it is easier to identify and handpick fund(s) most suitable for you.
 Maintaining and regulating the funds too will take no extra effort from your side.
 The fund manager with the help of his team of will decide when, where and how to invest.
 In short, their job is to consistently beat the benchmark and deliver you maximum returns.

 You can invest up to Rs.
 1.5 lakhs in tax-saving mutual funds mentioned under 80C tax deductions.
 ELSS is an example for that.
-Though a 10% Long Term Capital Gains (LTCG) is applicable for returns after one year, they have consistently delivered higher returns than other tax-saving instruments like FD in the recent years.
+Though a 10% Long Term Capital Gains (LTCG) is applicable for returns in excess of Rs 1 Lakh after one year, they have consistently delivered higher returns than other tax-saving instruments like FD in the recent years.

 j.
 Automated payments